 - Occurs in Jurassic Park, and then in the sequel as well, where the guy is subsequently stepped on by a T-Rex.

-- In Surf Ninjas, the evil general (played by Leslie Nielson), is knocked down and stepped on by an elephant necessitating cybernetic face and other body parts.
+- In Surf Ninjas, the evil general is knocked down and stepped on by an elephant necessitating cybernetic face and other body parts.
 However, he has a good three seconds of hammily screaming to the camera during which he easily could have avoided the elephant's foot.

 - Causes the second half of the plot of Thief of Time.
 Lobsang and Lu-Tze were running to reach the Glass Clock before it struck and would have made it if not for this trope.
 The stupidity is later lampshaded: